 \section{Poisson limit laws for non-mixing hyperbolic Young towers}

-Now we are ready to prove (\ref{inducingforanym}).
-The approach for Poisson approximations, developed in \cite{Su, peneijm, peneetds}, works for a mixing hyperbolic Young tower.
+Now we are ready to present sufficient conditions for (\ref{inducingforanym}).
+The approach for Poisson approximations, developed in \cite{Su, peneijm, peneetds}, works for mixing hyperbolic Young towers.
 However, from the previous section, we know that our Young tower for $(\Delta_{e,m}, F_{e,m}, \mu_{\Delta_{e,m}})$ is generally non-mixing.
-In this section we will prove Poisson limit laws for the dynamics $F^{R_m}$, which can be described by the hyperbolic Young tower $(\Delta_{e,m}, F_{e,m}, \mu_{\Delta_{e,m}})$.
-For any $i \ge 0$, we let
+In this section we will prove Poisson limit laws for the dynamics $F^{R_m}$, which can be described by the non-mixing hyperbolic Young tower $(\Delta_{e,m}, F_{e,m}, \mu_{\Delta_{e,m}})$.